ApfelsaftDevs/discord-token-invite-joiner/README.md

 `python invite_joiner.py`

 # Note
-All your tokens must be located in a text file called `tokens.txt` which should be located in the same directory.
+All your tokens must be located in a text file called `tokens.txt` which should be located in the same directory